karla-gomes-souza/udacity-project1/README.md

 5. Licensing, Authors, and Acknowledgements

 ### Installation
-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
+It is necessary to install the researchpy library to run the code.
+The python version must be >= 3.9.

 ### Project Motivation

-- Is there any difference between performance/score in disciplines by gender?
+This project is dedicated to the course of the Data Scientist nanodegree program from Udacity.
+It corresponds to the Project: Writing a Data Science Blog Post.
+To come up with the analysis, the dataset chosen was "Students performance in exams" from Kaggle.

+The three main questions to be answered are:
 - Does the parental level of education has any impact to the overall average score?
 - The students who completed the test preparation were able to get a higher average score than those who didn’t?
+- Is there any difference between performance/score in disciplines by gender?

 ### File Descriptions
-To be written
+There are 2 notebooks.
+The data_analysis.ipynb file corresponds to an exploratory and statistical analysis in the data, where the main goal is to use those tools to answer the three questions mentioned above.
+The other file, predict_score.ipynb, corresponds to the linear regression model used to predict the average score of all subjects.

 ### Results
-To be written
+The main findings can be found [here].

 ### Licensing, Authors, Acknowledgements
-To be written
+The license of the data is unknown.
+More information about the dataset can be found [here](https://www.kaggle.com/datasets/spscientist/students-performance-in-exams)